SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 **WIP** **INCOMPLETE** **NOT FOR 2018**

-Ideally an application should be concise and to the point and with that in mind, we would suggest trying to not go past 10 pages in a google docs format.
+Ideally an application should be concise and with that in mind, we would suggest not exceeding 10 pages in a google docs format.
 Any code you want to include could be in a gist but we recommend not writing empty pseudo code or just documentation strings.
+Also, we suggest you write the application in markdown first and then convert it to the Google Docs format after.

 You should include the following information in your application: